CCrocilla/horizon-shop/TESTING.md

 - Admin Orders Management
 Admin Users should be able to change the status of the Orders and provide a feedback to the user if the order has been shipped or delivered.
 Information should be displayed to the Customer.

-Many other functionality to implement!
+Many other functionalities to implement!